chaozhi/PolyOriginR/README.md

 ## Installation

-First download and install Julia available at https://julialang.org/.
+First download and install Julia (>v1.5,64-bit)available at https://julialang.org/.
 Then install the development version of PolyOriginR from GitHub with:

 ``` r
 # install.packages("devtools")